akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240306000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 30
 Keywords: Vision Transformer, Transformer, Vision Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.02308v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.02308v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.02308v1.pdf" filename="2403.02308v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.02308v2.pdf" filename="2403.02308v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 <b>Transformers</b> have revolutionized computer <b>vision</b> <b>and</b> natural language processing, but their high computational complexity limits their application in high-resolution image processing and long-context analysis.
 This paper introduces <b>Vision-RWKV</b> <b>(VRWKV),</b> a model adapted from the RWKV model used in the NLP field with necessary modifications for <b>vision</b> <b>tasks.</b> Similar to the <b>Vision</b> <b>Transformer</b> (ViT), our model is designed to efficiently handle sparse inputs and demonstrate robust global processing capabilities, while also scaling up effectively, accommodating both large-scale parameters and extensive datasets.
 Its distinctive advantage lies in its reduced spatial aggregation complexity, which renders it exceptionally adept at processing high-resolution images seamlessly, eliminating the necessity for windowing operations.
-Our evaluations in image classification demonstrate that VRWKV matches ViT's classification performance with significantly faster speeds and lower memory usage.
+Our evaluations demonstrate that VRWKV surpasses ViT's performance in image classification and has significantly faster speeds and lower memory usage processing high-resolution inputs.
 In dense prediction tasks, it outperforms window-based models, maintaining comparable speeds.
 These results highlight VRWKV's potential as a more efficient alternative for visual perception tasks.
 Code is released at \url{https://github.com/OpenGVLab/Vision-RWKV}.

 {{</citation>}}